 Generally speaking, exposed pipes aren't the chicest design choice, but, as always, there's an exception to every rule.
 Case in point: this ultra-chic patterned bathroom by Becca Interiors.
 With a beautiful marble sink and dramatic walls, the luxe gold-toned pipes under the sink (which match the faucet) look glamorous, not industrial.

 Match Neighboring Spaces

-If your master bath is right off the master bedroom, try to keep the design of both spaces in sync with each other.
+If your primary bath is right off the primary bedroom, try to keep the design of both spaces in sync with each other.
 For instance, if the bedroom is quiet and pared-down, opting for a maximalist look in the bathroom might be too jarring.